William Alexander Henry

 William Alexander Henry (December 30, 1816 - May 3, 1888) was a Canadian lawyer, politician, and judge.
 He was one of the Fathers of Confederation and one of the first justices of the Supreme Court of Canada.

 Early life

 Henry was born on December 30, 1816, in Halifax, Nova Scotia to Robert Nesbit Henry, an Irish merchant and Margaret Forrestall.
 The family moved to Antigonish where he was taught by Reverend Thomas Trotter, and he attended Halifax High School.
 Henry studied law in the late-1830s and was admitted to the Nova Scotia bar in 1840.

 In 1841, Henry married Sophia Caroline McDonald who together had one son before she died in 1845.
 In 1850 Henry married Christianna McDonald and together they had 7 children.
-His two sons were William Alexander Henry Jr., a successful Halifax lawyer and Hugh MacD Henry.
+His two sons were William Alexander Henry Jr., a successful Halifax lawyer and Hugh McDonald Henry.
 The elder W. A. Henry served as a cabinet minister in Nova Scotia in governments led by both the Liberals and the Conservatives.